mgsperandii/perswebsite/content/publication/wos-000425114300005/index.md

   emerged analyzing patterns in the cover of an invasive alien species, Carpobrotus sp., which showed a concerning increase in shifting dunes.
-In conclusion, our analyses reveal concerning changes involving dune grasslands, and at the same time hint at ``early warnings″ of degradation processes traceable in shifting dunes.
+In conclusion, our analyses reveal concerning changes involving dune grasslands, and at the same time hint at "early warnings" of degradation processes traceable in shifting dunes.
 publication: '*BIODIVERSITY AND CONSERVATION*'
 doi: 10.1007/s10531-017-1454-1
 ---